MrBrrr/react-components/README.md

 ```
 more in components/Accordion.js or Dropdown.js

-## Event hanlder in mapping function
+## Event handler in mapping function

 ```js
 const handleWithEvent = (event) => {...}